codedance/jquery.AreYouSure/README.md

 ###Known Issues & Limitations

-####Mobile Safari Support and Opera
+####Mobile Safari and Opera
 The ```windows.beforeunload``` event is not supported on iOS (iPhone, iPad, and iPod).
 An experimental shim offering partial *beforeunload* emulation is provided to help plug this gap.
-It works by scanning the page for anchor links and argments the default behaviour to first check with *Are-you-sure* before navigating away.
+It works by scanning the page for anchor links and augments the default behaviour to first check with *Are-you-sure* before navigating away.
 To use, simply include
 ```ays-beforeunload-shim.js``` in your page.